 Volunteer Glasgow is really proud to be a member organisation.
 Having members makes sure that the work we do is grassroots: directly informed by the different communities we serve and the people that benefit from it.
 Our membership holds us accountable, making sure that the behind-the-scenes processes that make up a charity are transparent and accessible to the public.

 Being a member is a fantastic thing to do exactly because you get to be part of that process: part of a community that shapes one of Glasgow’s biggest voluntary sector organisations.
 If you’re someone who loves volunteering, supports volunteers or benefits from a service we provide (or all three), becoming a member of Volunteer Glasgow gives you the opportunity to take ownership of volunteering in the city and make your voice part of Volunteer Glasgow’s future.

-Anyone resident in the West of Scotland and 18* or over who is a volunteer with us; is acting as a representative of an organisation with purposes close to ours; or who’s interested in furthering the mission of Volunteer Glasgow is eligible for Principal Membership.
-Principal Membership is free and gives you full member rights: voting rights at the Annual General Meeting (AGM), decision-making in relation to changes to our Articles, and access to our annual ‘thank you’ celebration event for donors and members. * This should change to 16 at our AGM in November 2019.
+Anyone resident in the West of Scotland and 16 or over who is a volunteer with us; is acting as a representative of an organisation with purposes close to ours; or who’s interested in furthering the mission of Volunteer Glasgow is eligible for Principal Membership.
+Principal Membership is free and gives you full member rights: voting rights at the Annual General Meeting (AGM), decision-making in relation to changes to our Articles, and access to our annual ‘thank you’ celebration event for donors and members.

 If you’re acting as a representative of a profit-making company, you’re not eligible for Principal Membership.
 Instead, our Associate Member Scheme is what you’re looking for!
 Associate Membership allows you to come along to our AGM, but doesn’t give you voting rights.
 For more information about Associate Membership, please get in touch with our Chief Executive email@example.com